Contact your own helpdesk

 The service provider shall give the contact details of the recipients of fault notifications when taking the system into use and maintain the contact details in Kanta Extranet.

-What to do in fault situations in social welfare and healthcare services
+Action to be taken by social welfare and healthcare services

 Prescriptions are issued as online, paper or telephone prescriptions, and they are recorded in the patient data system.
 During a fault, prescription data is not automatically recorded in the Prescription Centre, and it is not recorded manually after the disruption.
-Find out about the procedure for social welfare and healthcare services in fault situations.
+A prescription that has been issued during a disruption will be saved in the Prescription Centre by the pharmacy during the dispensing event.
+The procedure for social welfare and healthcare services in fault situations is only available in Finnish and in Swedish.

 Fault that prevents the use of the Patient Data Repository or the client data archive for social welfare services

 The patient and client data system automatically saves all entries made in it during a fault once the archive is back in use.
-Find out about the procedure for social welfare and healthcare services in fault situations.
+The procedure for social welfare and healthcare services in fault situations is only available in Finnish and in Swedish.

-Essential medication of patients is safeguarded in any fault situations in Kanta services.
-Find out about the procedure for pharmacies in fault situations.
+Essential medication of patients is safeguarded in any fault situations in Kanta Services.
+The procedure for pharmacies in fault situations is only available in Finnish and in Swedish.

 Find out about instructions for citizens in fault situations.